This is a gear review about the best down booties for backpacking and camping in 2023.

 And with their elasticated ankle, they make an excellent choice for those who don’t get on with drawcords.

 They also sell a pair of waterproof overboots for the down socks.
-So if you should need to answer the call of nature in the middle of the night, you slip these over your down socks and head outside.
+So if you need to answer the call of nature in the middle of the night, you slip these over your down socks and head outside.
 Or they work equally well inside mountain huts or at basecamp.

 Overall, these are a very high-quality pair of down socks that when paired with their separate waterproof overboot will work well in most situations.